PeCo: Perceptual Codebook for BERT Pre-training of Vision Transformers: Related Works

-\textbf{Self-supervised Learning.} Self-supervised learning has attracted increasing attention over the past few years, as deep learning networks become more and more data-hungry and it's impossible to label everything in the world.
-There are two main categories along this path, contrastive and generative~\cite{liu2021self}.
-One emerging field is self-supervised contrastive learning, training an encoder to the representation measured by contrastive loss~\cite{hadsell2006dimensionality,dosovitskiy2014discriminative} via comparing similar and dissimilar samples.
-The representative methods include MOCO~\cite{he2020momentum,chen2020improved,chen2021empirical}, SimCLR~\cite{chen2020simple,chen2020big}, BYOL~\cite{grill2020bootstrap}, SwAV~\cite{caron2020unsupervised} and more~\cite{oord2018representation,bachman2019learning}.
-However, contrastive-based methods heavily depend on the strong data augmentation and effective negative sampling.
 The other recent resurgent field is generative self-supervised learning, training an encoder and a decoder under the objective of reconstruction loss.
-The typical objectives, autoregressive and denoising autoencoder, aiming at recovering the corrupted or masked input, has yielded the most successful frameworks~\cite{devlin2018bert, radford2018improving,radford2019language,brown2020language, lewis2019bart,liu2019roberta,dong2019unified,raffel2019exploring,joshi2020spanbert} in NLP.
+The typical objectives, autoregressive and denoising autoencoder, aiming at recovering the corrupted or masked input, has yielded the most successful frameworks~\cite{devlin2018bert,radford2018improving,radford2019language,brown2020language,liu2019roberta,joshi2020spanbert} in NLP.
 Thanks to the pre-existing vocabulary in language, recovering the missing word can be transformed into predicting all the possible words with the probability estimation, converting the prediction problem to an easier classification problem.
-While in CV, on the other hand, most attempts~\cite{van2016pixel,oord2016conditional, chen2020generative,he2021masked} still resort to regression for generative methods due to the lack of visual vocabulary, \eg iGPT~\cite{chen2020generative}.
+While in CV, on the other hand, most attempts~\cite{van2016pixel,oord2016conditional,chen2020generative,he2021masked} still resort to regression for generative methods due to the lack of visual vocabulary, \eg iGPT~\cite{chen2020generative}.
 Recently, BEiT~\cite{bao2021beit} successfully adopts a classifier for prediction by directly adopting a VQ-VAE as the visual tokenizer.
 Yet there exists a major difference between the language vocabulary and the visual vocabulary.
 That is, the words of language are highly semantic, while the visual words of images are mostly not.
-Most recently, a concurrent work MAE~\cite{he2021masked} also observes this information density difference, but still reconstructs pixels, the non-semantic entities.
-In this work, we attempt to learn a perceptual visual vocabulary for BERT pre-training of vision transformers, showing superior transfer performance than BEiT~\cite{bao2021beit} and MAE~\cite{he2021masked}.
+Most recently, numerous works~\cite{bao2021beit,he2021masked,xie2021simmim,chen2022context,wang2022bevt,dong2022bootstrapped, baevski2022data2vec,zheng2022general} based on MIM have been concurrently developed, yet few studied the perceptual level of the prediction targets.
+In this work, we attempt to learn a perceptual visual vocabulary for BERT pre-training, showing superior transfer performance than BEiT~\cite{bao2021beit} and MAE~\cite{he2021masked}.

 \textbf{Discrete Visual Supervision.} Exploring masked image modeling or image inpainting task for self-supervised pretrained tasks has never been stopped in vision community, especially when BERT~\cite{devlin2018bert} achieves great success in various tasks of NLP.
 To apply the cross-entropy loss function for vision tasks, iGPT~\cite{chen2020generative} clusters the pixel values to simulate the process of BPE~\cite{sennrich2015neural} process for different words in language.
 ViT~\cite{dosovitskiy2020image} attempts to directly divide the raw pixel values into multiple groups and assign a discrete label for each group GRB value.
 Recent work VQ-VAE~\cite{oord2017neural} proposes to adopt encoder and decoder to quantize the visual contents to a learnable codebook with fixed size.